 Before starting the division of personal property, have the siblings write down ten items they want and why they want them.

 Itemize five things with sentimental value and five things with monetary value.
 Share the list with everyone.
 If two siblings wish to get the same item, let them negotiate to know who gets what.
-They can trade, give up something or if possible, split the item between them.
+They can trade, give up something, or split the item.
 You may be surprised how easy it can be to divide property once the lists are written out.

 Take turns to pick

-With this system, you can select according to birth order to decide who goes first, either going from youngest to oldest or vice versa, however you determine the order, make sure to change it every round to make it as fair as possible.
-The person who goes first in the first round needs to go last in the second round.
+With this system, you can select according to birth order to decide who goes first, going from youngest to oldest or vice versa.
+However you determine the order, change it every round to make it as fair as possible.
+The person who goes first in the first round must last in the second round.
 Continue selections in this order until all the desired items have been claimed.

-Then if the firstborn ends up with the painting that the youngest wanted, they can negotiate between the two of them after all of the selections have been made.
+Then if the firstborn ends up with the painting that the youngest wanted, they can negotiate between the two after all of the selections have been made.

 Roll dice or draw straws